GabrielSlima/blog/articles/clean-code-clean-classes.md

     </p>
     <h3>Cohesion</h3>
     <p>
+        Cohesion is a measurement of the strength of relationship between the the elements of a module.
+The elements (variables and methods) should work together to achieve a specific goal and the module should have a single responsibility.
+For the elements to work together to achieve a specific goal, they must belong logically together.
+Otherwise the modules clearly doesn't have a specific responsibility.
-        Cohesion is a measurement of the strength of relationship between the the membmers of a class (data and behaviors/methods).
-The higher the cohesion, I mean, the stronger the reletionship between the data and behavior members of a class, the better.
+        When it comes to classes, the class should have only one responsibility, only one goal, and the members (data and behaviors/methods) should work together to achieve this goal.
+The attriibutes/data members should represent only the state of the object.
+The behaviors should work with those data members to achieve the goal.
+The higher the cohesion, I mean, the stronger the reletionship between the elements of a module, the better.
     </p>
     <p>
         We can make the relationship between variables and methods stronger by using the variables in methods.
 The more variables are used by the methods of a class, the more cohesive the class is.